brycezusan/git-course/README.md

-# git-course
+# Git Course
+## Description
-first repo  create for github
+this is a repo for git course development